KEDAH DARUL AMAN

 entry point at Bukit Kayu Hitam.
 The Malaysian Railway Services

-North South track across the peninsula.
-North bound express
+South track across the peninsula.
+North bound express bus service

-bus service and taxis operate daily from Kuala Lumpur to Alor
+and taxis operate daily from Kuala Lumpur to Alor Setar.
+The

-Setar.
-The North South PLUS highway leads visitors from Kuala
+North South PLUS highway leads visitors from Kuala Lumpur up

-Lumpur up to Bukit Kayu Hitam-Hutan Kampung Toll plaza, over
+to Bukit Kayu Hitam-Hutan Kampung Toll plaza, over a distance

 The airport is located approximately 11km north of Alor Setar.